Renewed China demand fears weigh on copper

 LONDON: Copper prices came under pressure on Monday from renewed worries about demand in top consumer China, expectations of a more balanced market over the coming months and a stronger dollar.

+However, traders said prices of industrial metals rose after the New York open due to short position covering following unexpectedly strong US home sales data.

-Benchmark copper on the London Metal Exchange (LME) was down 0.3% at $9,620 a tonne by 1042 GMT.
+Benchmark copper on the London Metal Exchange (LME) was up 0.6% at $9,705 a tonne at 1707 GMT.
 Prices of the metal used in the power and construction industries have mostly traded in a narrow $400 dollar range in recent weeks.

 “Copper inventories are low, but the mining side is starting to ramp up.
 We are going from a market in deficit to a market that will be in balance over the next three to six months.”